Imeth97/boilerplater/README.md

 - SMTP_SERVICE= e.g. gmail

 Important:
-Please note that depending on your email provier, the configuration might be different and may require more env variables.
+Please note that depending on your email provider, the configuration might be different and may require more env variables.
 Also make sure to update the .env file with the correct values and ensure security with the secrets and passwords when deploying to production or uploading your code to a public repo.
 Remember that regenerating secrets will invalidate all existing tokens.